-The Solar Mini-grid will be operated, and maintained by the Operations & maintenance contractor for the first seven (7) years and then handed over to KPLC.
-So, for the seven years KPLC will be monitoring the operations of the contractor.
+The Solar Mini-grid will be installed, operated, and maintained by the O&M contractor for the first seven (7) years and then handed over to KPLC.
+Therefore, for the seven years KPLC will be monitoring the operations of the contractor.

-2.6.1 Pre-Construction/Project Design
+2.6.1.1 Pre- Construction / Project Design